-The table below details the total remuneration package of 1 million euros or more per year.

-Identified staff that are high earners as set out in Article 450(i) CRR
+The table below details the total remuneration package of 1 million euros or more per year. £ 2 Identified staff that are high earners as set out in Article 450(i) CRR 1 000 000 to below 1 500 000 EUR -

-EUR £m

-1 1 000 000 to below 1 500 000 1

-Table 44 UK REM4 - Remuneration of 1 million EUR or more per year
+Table 43 UK REM4 - Remuneration of 1 million EUR or more per year

-17.6.
-Template UK REM5 - Information on remuneration of staff whose professional activities have a material impact on institutions' risk profile (identified staff)
+Template UK REM5 - Information on remuneration of staff whose professional activities have a material impact on institutions' risk profile (identified staff) 17.6.